Welcome to the home page of Jazz guitarist Steve Khan!

 NOW AVAILABLE!!!
 "PARTING SHOT" was Steve's latest recording, and features Eyewitness veterans: Anthony Jackson, Dennis Chambers, and Manolo Badrena, alongside the tremendous Latin percussion tandem of Marc Quiñones and Bobby Allende.
 There is even a title in Spanish, perhaps a phrase invented by Steve, "Golpe de Partida."
 Together they perform 7 new compositions from Steve, and his interpretations of "Bye-ya" by Thelonious Monk, and both "Chronology" and "Blues Connotation" by Ornette Coleman.
 Recorded by James Farber at Avatar Studios on November 6th-7th, 2010 and, for the first time, the cover image features another one of Steve's favorite artists, the great Frenchman Michel Granger.
 It has been a longtime dream for Steve to be able to feature a cover by Granger.
 This is, perhaps, one of the first Latin Jazz recordings led by a guitarist in decades.

-Here we are, and February of 2013 has arrived?
-It is with great pleasure that we are offering Steve Grossman's fantastic solo that appeared on the 1971 Miles Davis album, A TRIBUTE TO JACK JOHNSON(Columbia).
+As February of 2013 arrived, it was with great pleasure that we offered Steve Grossman's fantastic solo that appeared on the 1971 Miles Davis album, A TRIBUTE TO JACK JOHNSON(Columbia).
 This 3-minute plus exploration of what one can do over a static Bb7(sus) chord, when accompanied by: Herbie Hancock, John McLaughlin, Michael Henderson and Billy Cobham, gives cause for great thought and study.
 If you haven't heard this before, pay special attention to it now!!!

 Hoping to lift the spirits of those musically inclined, we present to you Pat Martino's swingin' 2-chorus solo over the Cole Porter standard, "It's All Right With Me," which appears on the 1977 Willis Jackson album, BAR WARS(Muse).
 Accompanied by organist Charles Earland and drummer Idris Muhammad, this particular solo would have been part of a 2nd Volume for Steve's book, "PAT MARTINO - The Early Years" but alas, it was not to be.